 In 1996, I moved to Nantes (France) to join Object Technology International (OTI) as the Assistant of their Lab Director and as Consultant to support OTI customers in Europe.
 The same year IBM acquired OTI.
 At this time I was a Smalltalk passionate project lead.

-The postings on this site are my own and don’t necessarily represent IBM’s positions, strategies or opinions.
+The postings on this site are my own and don’t necessarily represent positions, strategies or opinions of my employer.